Best Restaurants in Circular Quay

 Share

-But if you’re looking for somewhere to grab a quality burger before jumping on the ferry to Taronga Zoo, or a fine-diner with sparkling harbour views and beautiful dishes on par with anything you’d find at the nearby Museum of Contemporary Art, this list will help you eat well when visiting the city's famous harbourside hub.
+But if you’re looking for somewhere to grab a quality burger before jumping on the ferry to Taronga Zoo, or a fine-diner with sparkling harbour views and artful dishes on par with what you’d find at the Museum of Contemporary Art, this list has you covered.

 • The standard-setter for fine dining in Sydney.
 Executive chef Peter Gilmore is tireless in his pursuit of what’s interesting, new and Australian.
 His backyard is peppered with test plantations of rare vegetables, he works with local ceramicists on custom crockery and he’s a leading advocate for native produce.
 The restaurant’s theatrical tasting menus show off all this and more, bolstered by some of the city’s best harbour views.